kalenjordan/magehero/README.md

-MageDevs
+MageHero
 ========

-MageDevs is a curated listing of Magento developers.
+MageHero is a list of Magento developers.
+The idea is for the community to curate a list of quality Magento developers - to  make it easier for people to find the good ones.

 ### Frequently asked questions
 #### Why build this?